GPS Tips

 To get the most out of Slopes and make sure you capture every awesome minute of your days skiing and snowboarding, you need to make sure that your device has a strong GPS fix before you start recording.

 Luckily, there's a few things you can do to avoid GPS issues.
-Most of the time your device can get a good GPS signal in <10 seconds.
+Most of the time your device can get a good GPS signal within around 10 seconds.
 But if you're having issues, you can try the following:

 • Make sure you're outside; being indoors can degrade the accuracy of your phone's GPS.